kravietz/TSLwatch/README.md

 				- Certificate identifier is in tsl:X509SubjectName
 				- Check if this certificate is installed in certificate system store
 					- If not, install it
-* Use tsl:NextUpdate to schedule next run of TSLwatch
+* TODO: Use tsl:NextUpdate to schedule next run of TSLwatch
+* TODO: Fix EventLog reporting

 # Installer
 HKLM\System\CurrentControlSet\Services\eventlog\Application\TSLwatch